 The Benefit of Cooked Salsa

-There are many fresh salsa recipes around and I admit, I love a good fresh salsa, but cooked salsa is great too.
-There are clear benefits of cooked salsa, as well.
-Most importantly, it blends all of the flavors together.
-Instead of sort of a salsa salad, you get a full-bodied complete mixture of ingredients.
-Sure, it does have it’s individual components, but when this recipe stews, it helps all the flavors marry together.
+Instead of sort of a salsa salad, cooking the ingredients gives a full-bodied complete mixture of ingredients.
+Sure, it does have it's individual components, but when this recipe stews, it helps all the flavors marry together.
+When you scoop up a bit of that salsa, you are guaranteed a bit of all the flavors.

-Also, if you like blended salsas, stewing the ingredients helps make this more possible.
+Also, if you like blended salsas instead of chunky, stewing the ingredients helps make this more possible.
 Ashley is a big fan of the restaurant style salsa and this is a great homemade version of that.
 Cooking the salsa makes it possible.

 Kind of Tomato to Use In Salsa